 SWIFT operates primarily as a messaging service, transmitting payment orders and instructions through a messaging system.
 The program is recognized globally and assigned a Business Identifier Code (BIC) which is used to identify and engage with financial institutions.
 With the SWIFT services, no actual money transfer is completed, but the mandatory security measures are communicated through the system.

 Fedline Solutions serves as the domestic pipeline which provides the instructions and access to the Federal Reserve Bank, making it possible to process high-volume, computer-to-computer financial transactions where actual funds can be requested and received.

 Elevate’s team of professional consultants are prepared and ready to assist your organization in the necessary FedLine Controls assessment to ensure the utmost confidence for your firm when submitting the certification to the Federal Reserve Bank.

 With our proven approach and execution, we can take the heavy lifting out of the FedLine attestation and certification process.
 During the assessment process Elevate will:

 - Identify company contact points and associated roles

 - Analyze controls by collecting evidence through documentation and interviews

 - Prepare a preliminary report for management review and apply feedback

 - Deliver final report/attestation letter

-If your firm is considering renewing or preparing a first-time attestation to participate in the FedLine Solutions program, please don’t hesitate to place your trust in Elevate to fully prepare your corporation in a seamless fashion.
+If your firm is considering renewing or preparing the first-time attestation to participate in the FedLine Solutions program, please don’t hesitate to place your trust in Elevate to fully prepare your corporation in a seamless fashion.